-Big data can offer great promise and opportunity in terms of the development of more efficient and effective government programs, but it can also present serious privacy challenges.
+Big data offers great promise and opportunity in terms of the development of more efficient and effective government programs.
+But it can also present serious privacy challenges.
 These challenges can include:

 Under Ontario’s privacy laws, government institutions must have safeguards in place to ensure that your personal information is appropriately collected, used, retained and disclosed.

 Privacy is a fundamental right of every Ontarian.
-Ontario public institutions are required by law to protect your personal information, and to follow strict rules when collecting, using and disclosing your personal information.
+All Ontario public institutions are required by law to protect your personal information, and to follow strict rules when collecting, using and disclosing your personal information.